strongloop/loopback-example-polyglot/README.md

 Open your browser and point to http://localhost:3000/explorer to test drive:

 1. Create a new note with `POST /notes`.
+2. The `note-loopback` microservice will request the `note-swift` microservice to translate the content (mockup).
-2. The `note-loopback` microservice will request the `note-java` microservice to encrypt the content using JWE.
+3. The `note-loopback` microservice will request the `note-java` microservice to encrypt the content using JWE.
-3. Tracing metrics are sent to zipkin server.
+4. Tracing metrics are sent to zipkin server.
 The dashboard is available at http://localhost:9411.
-4. You can also run clients from the host, for example:
+5. You can also run clients from the host, for example:
 ```
 $ cd note-loopback
 $ node client.js